techstreams/TSContactForm/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project owner might not want to merge into the project.

 Please adhere to the coding conventions used throughout the project (indentation, accurate comments, etc.) and test your code.
+See the [Developer Notes](README.md#developer-notes) for more information.

 Follow the [Github Pull Request Documentation](https://help.github.com/articles/using-pull-requests) to create a pull request.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the [Apache License, Version 2.0](LICENSE) used by the project.

-## Code Conventions

-1. Make all changes for [dist/code.gs](dist.code.gs) in [src/tscontactform.coffee](src/tscontactform.coffee) and use [Gulp](http://gulpjs.com/) to build.
-See the section [Using CoffeeScript and Gulp](#using-coffeescript-and-gulp) below for more information.
-3. Make all changes to `.html` files in the **dist/** directory

-## Using CoffeeScript and Gulp

-Ensure that [Node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm) are installed on your system.  *NOTE: Most Node.js installers include npm.*

-To install development dependencies, run the following command in the project's root directory:

-    npm install

-To build, run the following command in the project's root directory:

-    gulp

-*While developing, the `gulp dev` task may be useful.
-Run the following command in the project's root directory:*

-    gulp dev

-You can find the gulp tasks in [gulpfile.coffee](gulpfile.coffee).